ironeternal/ironeternal.github.io/warband.md

 # Homespun Dungeon Crawl

-> A wargame/dungeon crawl that can be played with a standard 7 dice set and a deck of playing cards; no tiles, minis, or extras needed.
+> A wargame/dungeon crawl that can be played with a standard 7 dice set, pen, and paper; no tiles, minis, or extras needed.
 You control 4 heroic adveturers delving into dungeons in hope of finding the dragon, slaying it, taking its treasure, and saving the princess.
 Each player controls a party of heros.

 ![dungeon crawl](https://www.gamingscan.com/wp-content/uploads/2020/09/Darkest-Dungeon.jpg)